datagovsg/live-parking-info/README.md

 ## Get in touch

-If you are interested in working with us to improve digital literacy in government and the nation, we would love to hear from you!
+If you are interested in working with us to improve tech literacy in government and the nation, we would love to hear from you!
 Reach us at https://open.gov.sg/contact-us/